Graduate Programs

 Prospective students should review the Graduate and Professional Program Application Process through UMKC Admissions and the Graduate Admissions Requirements set forth by the School of Graduate Studies (SGS) prior to completing their application.
 In addition, prospective students are strongly encouraged to consult with the Department of History’s Master of Arts Program Coordinator before applying.

-*Consider pursuing a Graduate Certificate to round out your degree and enhance your career opportunities.
+*Consider pursuing a Graduate Certificate to round out your degree and enhance your career opportunities, such as:

 Meet Our Graduate Faculty Coordinators